xsank/Pyeventbus/README.rst

     #add the listener to eventbus so it will use the right handler to process the event
     eventbus.register(Listener())
-    #after that,you should start the event bus,now it works
-    eventbus.start()

 .. code-block:: python